SumoLogic/sumologic-documentation/docs/manage/data-forwarding/index.md

     * Hitachi Data Systems HTTP REST API

     :::note
-    [Archive] (Archive.md "Archive") allows you to forward log data from [Installed Collectors](../../send-data/installed-collectors/about-installed-collectors.md) to AWS S3 buckets to collect at a later time.
+    [Archive](../archive.md) allows you to forward log data from [Installed Collectors](../../send-data/installed-collectors/about-installed-collectors.md) to AWS S3 buckets to collect at a later time.
     :::

-* [Partitions] (Partitions_and_Data_Tiers/01-About-Partitions.md "About Partitions") or [Scheduled Views] (Scheduled-Views.md "Scheduled Views") can forward log data to an AWS S3 bucket.
+* [Partitions](../partitions-and-data-tiers/about-partitions.md) or [Scheduled Views](/docs/manage/scheduled-views) can forward log data to an AWS S3 bucket.
 See [Forwarding Data from Sumo Logic to S3](data-forwarding-to-s3.md) for details.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';